QSNS 2026

 Bianca Rampazzo, LINKS Foundation, Italy

-Antonio Skarmeta Gomez, University of Murcia, Spain
+Antonio Skarmeta Gomez, Universidad de Murcia, Spain

 Nikolay Tcholtchev, FOKUS Fraunhofer Institute for Open Communication Systems, Germany